Moto drops G8 name for its new G Stylus and G Power budget phones

 Budget phones with clearer roles

-The Moto G Stylus, however, is the first cheaper phone in some time to come with a stylus.
-It doesn’t have any buttons, Bluetooth connectivity, or smart features - but it gives more precision than fingers when browsing and drawing.
+The Moto G Stylus is the first cheap phone in some time to come with a stylus.
+The stylus doesn’t have any physical buttons, Bluetooth connectivity, or smart features - but it gives more precision than fingers when browsing and drawing.
 There’s a bit more functionality, too, like the new Moto Notes app that launches when the stylus is pulled out.

 The Moto G Power is the more traditional of the pair; like the Moto G7 Power and others before it, this phone is built around a colossal 5,000mAh battery.
 But it’s also gotten several upgrades over its predecessor: a FHD+ display, 4GB of RAM, and an improved camera suite.

-That goes for both phones (though the G Stylus’ camera suite is slightly higher quality), which pack a trio of lenses.
+That goes for both phones, which pack a trio of lenses – though the G Stylus’ camera suite is slightly superior.
 In addition to main and ultrawide shooters, the G Stylus and G Power inherit the macro lens for close-up shooting from the Motorola One Macro.
 Both phones have a 16MP selfie lens tucked into a more discrete punch-hole for a definitely modern look.

-Otherwise, the phones are respectably specced: both pack a Snapdragon 665, a 6.4-inch LCD display, and the G Power packs 64Gb of storage and the G Stylus has 128GB of space, either expandable up to 512GB via microSD.
+Otherwise, the phones are respectably specced: both pack Qualcomm's Snapdragon 665 chipset, a 6.4-inch LCD display, and the G Power packs 64GB of storage and the G Stylus has 128GB of space, either expandable up to 512GB via microSD.
 While Motorola hasn't improved charging tech - both will come with 10W chargers in box - even the G Stylus gets a battery boost with its 4,000mAh capacity.

 - Both of these will compete heavily in our best cheap phones list